Patient Education · Forest Hills, Queens

 "We then bring the patient into the procedure room, where they lay down on the bed and the anesthesiologist inserts an IV that will be used to put them to sleep," explains Dr. Davidoff.
 "The procedure itself takes an average of about 15 to 20 minutes.
 When we reach the end of the colon, we start to slowly withdraw the colonoscope looking for polyps.
 If we find a polyp, we remove it right there and then."

 The office is located at 108-16 72nd Ave in Forest Hills, with appointments available Monday through Friday and Sunday mornings.
 The practice accepts most major insurance plans, including Medicare.
-Learn more about what causes colorectal cancer and how colorectal cancer is diagnosed.

 To schedule a colonoscopy or consultation, call 718-261-0900.